caixiongjiang/FastSegFormer/README.md

 [poolformer](https://github.com/sail-sg/poolformer) and [PIDNet](https://github.com/XuJiacong/PIDNet), We provide the pretraining weights of EfficientFormerV2, PoolFormer and PIDNet on ImageNet-1K.

 * Modify the parameters of `train.py`.
-For example, train FastSegFormer-P(fin-tuning):
+For example, train FastSegFormer-P(fine-tuning):
 ```python
 backbone    = "poolformer_s12"
 pretrained  = False